-Figure 9.
+Figure 10.
 Spaces/Services and Storage Systems panes

-Click Configuration on the left of the screen to go to the Orchestrations pane, or click Monitoring on the right to display the Monitoring pane.
-When either Orchestrations or Monitoring pane is displayed, click Allocation to return to the initial view (Spaces/Services and Storage Systems panes).
+Click Configuration on the left of the screen to go to the Applications pane, or click Monitoring on the right to display the Monitoring pane.
+When the Applications pane is displayed, click Allocation to return to the initial view (Spaces/Services and Storage Systems panes).
+To return to the initial view from the Monitoring pane, click Storage Space.

 The table below summarizes functionality of the GUI elements.